JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 programmer which inevitably leads to errors (note that severely constrained type systems are difficult to use).

-## Intention of use and restrictions on compilers
+## 2. Intention of use and restrictions on compilers
-The *intention of use* in types is related to how efficient code a compiler can produce for that given intention.
-As an example, consider a following two alternatives to represent a set of animals:
+Additionally, types are used to generate efficient code.
+As an example, consider the following two alternatives to represent a set of animals:

 ````@example lecture